yiliansource/party-js/.github/CONTRIBUTING.md

 ## I don't want to read this whole thing, I just have a question!!

-Since the community is still relatively small, you will probably get help fastest by [opening an issue][issues].
-Later on, we might move questions to a seperate community to seperate new features or bugs from questions.
+Since the community is still relatively small, you will probably get help the fastest by [opening an issue][issues].
+Later on, we might move questions to a separate community to separate new features or bugs from questions.

 ## What should I know before getting started?